krontech/chronos-updates/doc/DEBIAN.md

 user@example:~/chronos-updates$ ./scripts/mksd-format.sh /dev/sdX
 ```

-Once complete, you can remove the SD card, and install it into a Camera.
+Once complete, you can remove the microSD card, and install it into a Camera.

 mkimage: Building a Compressed microSD Image
 --------------------------------------------